Oak Ridge Bombers

 The Oak Ridge Bombers were a Minor League Baseball team that played in the Class D Mountain States League in 1948.
-The Bombers were located in Oak Ridge, Tennessee, and were named for the city's association with the Manhattan Project and the development of the first atomic bomb.
-They played their home games at Ridgeview Park.
+The Bombers were located in Oak Ridge, Tennessee and played their home games at Ridgeview Park.

 Poor fan support caused the Bombers to operate at a loss from Opening Day.
 By the second week of June, the team had the league's lowest attendance despite having the league's best record.
 On June 10, in first place with a 24–11 (.686) record, owner Bob Broome relocated the team to Hazard, Kentucky, where they became the Hazard Bombers.

 Across both Oak Ridge and Hazard, the Bombers accumulated a 65–43 (.602) record, placing second.
 They defeated the Pennington Gap Miners in the semifinals, three games to none, but lost the playoff championship finals to the Morristown Red Sox, three games to two.